Step One - IOS Device Problem Description

 Submit all command output collected in this section to the relevant TAC SR.

-Additional information about the procedures contained in this document, as well as forensic investigation procedures for other platforms, can be found at the following link:
+Additional information about the procedures contained in this document, as well as forensic data collection procedures for other platforms, can be found at the following link:

 Cisco Tactical Resources